Spartan helmet

 Support the MSU Extension Veterans Therapy Garden Project

-For many military veterans, this disparity in mental health services is often even more pronounced.
 Finding quality mental health resources can be a critical problem for veterans returning to civilian life.
-Whether it’s dealing with gaps in the VA healthcare system or financial barriers, too many veterans are unable to access the care they need.
-The MSU Extension Veterans Therapy Garden Project (VTGP) addresses the unique mental, emotional, and physical healthcare challenges of former military service members by establishing spaces and services which support evidence-based horticulture therapy.
+Whether it’s dealing with gaps in the VA healthcare system or financial barriers, too many veterans are unable to access the care they need to live full, productive lives.

-Located in Paw Paw, Michigan, the VTGP allows participants to engage in gardening activities and evidence-informed programming to reduce stress, promote sensory engagement, and provide an environment that facilitates resilience.
-The garden offers participants an inclusive, collaborative, and supportive community gathering place.
+Established in 2021 at 801 Hazen St. in Paw Paw, Michigan, the VTGP allows participants to engage in gardening activities and evidence-informed programming to reduce stress, promote sensory engagement, and provide an environment that facilitates resilience-building habits.
+The garden offers participants an inclusive, serene, and supportive community gathering place.
+Program participants and visitors interact with the garden in three different ways:

 Gifts to this project will allow us to create an entirely accessible space to help address the needs of military veterans, free of charge.
 Donations will also be used to provide the funding needed to facilitate the construction and expansion of the garden, including: